After an Auto Accident

 You should take the following steps as soon as possible after the accident, or even while still at the scene if possible:

-- Call a lawyer.
 The sooner an experienced attorney gets involved, the better.
 You’re going to be dealing with complex legal issues and aggressive insurance companies.
-Our experienced Fort Myers auto accident lawyers can handle those stresses for you and ensure that your rights are defended from Day One.
+Our experienced Fort Myers auto accident lawyers can handle those stresses for you and ensure that your rights are defended from day one.
 You can schedule a free case evaluation with us right away.

 Do Not Sign a Waiver